 Self Retreat: What Is It + Why You Need It: Time away, a little or a lot, can be just what we need as busy gals, to feel recharged and ready to tackle the areas in life that we love and care about.

 Well, it’s a term I decided to use to describe some time away for myself.
-Time where I’m alone (hello introvert heaven) and where I can catch up on the things that I love or that my body needs. (i.e. sleep, rest, retail therapy.)
+Time where I’m alone (hello introvert heaven) and where I can catch up on the things that I love or that my body needs and a way to relieve stress. (i.e. sleep, rest, retail therapy.)

 Now, your self-retreat and everyone else’s can look a lot different from one another.